 Columbia offers a wide range of recreational activities and sporting events.
-While Columbia loves the University of South Carolina Gamecocks, there is even more to do and see and experience.
-There's always something to do in the Capital City.
+While Columbia loves the University of South Carolina Gamecocks, there is even more to do, see and experience.
+Here are some fun options if you're visiting the Capital City.

 Go Cocks!
 University of South Carolina Gamecocks

 The University of South Carolina's Division I sports teams, the Gamecocks, offer almost year-round excitement and thrills for their fans and visiting rivals alike.
 Check out a game and you'll agree: It's great to be a Gamecock!

 Games are played at Williams Brice Stadium, out by the South Carolina State Fairgrounds.
 Get there early to do a little tailgating, and definitely wear your garnet and black.
 It's the most fun you can have on a beautiful fall day in Columbia.
 Tickets are hard to get for some games but available for others.